zcapper/express-brute/README.md

 A brute-force protection middleware for express routes that rate-limits incoming requests, increasing the delay with each request in a fibonacci-like sequence.

+This is a fork of AdamPflug's [express-brute](https://github.com/AdamPflug/express-brute) that has been migrated to use ES2019+ JS and the latest package versions.

 Installation
 ------------
   via npm: